Tan Ping Koon

-Tan Ping Koon (陈平坤 Chén Píngkūn; born 1968) is a Singaporean who, together with Chua Ser Lien, was charged for the kidnapping of a seven-year-old girl for ransom during Christmas Day of 2003.
+Tan Ping Koon (陈平坤 Chén Píngkūn; born 1968) is a Singaporean man who, together with Chua Ser Lien, was charged for the kidnapping of a seven-year-old girl for ransom during Christmas Day of 2003.
 Tan, who was the owner and manager of a transportation company, had several financial troubles and thus it led to both Tan and Chua to decide to kidnap a child of a wealthy businessman for ransom.
 The men also demanded a ransom of S$1 million before settling on the final sum of S$70,000 through negotiations.
 Two days after the crime, both Chua and Tan were arrested and brought to trial for kidnapping for ransom, and after they pleaded guilty to committing the crime, both men were each sentenced to life at Changi Prison and three strokes of the cane by High Court judge Tay Yong Kwang on 9 September 2004.
+In 2023, Tan was released on parole after serving 19 years in prison.

 Personal life

 Born in 1968, Tan Ping Koon had at least one sibling - a younger sister - in his family.
 He later established a transportation company and became its transport manager.
 He later married, and had one daughter who was born in 1994 or 1995.

 By July 2003, Tan's wife separated from him, and she left both Tan and their daughter, who continued staying at her father's Tampines flat.
 The reason for her separation was due to her husband's gambling addiction, and it caused him to rake up huge debts.
 Despite selling off the flat to pay his debts, Tan remained incorrigible and persisted in his gambling habits, which caused his wife to live separately from him.
 By December 2003, Tan had a debt totalling up to S$500,000, and he even ran off to Malaysia at one point to hide from loan sharks, but he returned for fear of leaving his daughter alone without care or safety in Singapore.
 Tan's company was also plunged into a precarious financial situation as well.